Zerotistic/auto-ropper/README.md

 I'm planning something big for the V1, but you can still refer to the `Bugs / Update` section if you want something specific!

 # Didn't pwn...
-There can be various reasons as to why you didn't got a shell.
+There can be various reasons as to why you didn't get a shell.
 1) The first one being, it didn't leaked the address correctly.
 You should try to run again the program
 2) Another reason can be it either didn't found a libc, or the libc doesn't seem pwnable
 3) The last reason is, you might just try to pwn something that is either not pwnable or that my tool can't pwn!